MiguelRocha2001/MiguelRocha2001.github.io/_portfolio/dadtkv.md

     text: "Developer, Designer"
 ---
 ## 1. Introduction
-The project aims to design and implement DADTKV, a distributed transactional key-value store.
-It's developed as part of the Master's programs in Computer Science at Instituto Superior Técnico.
+This project implements DADTKV, a distributed transactional key-value store.
+It was developed as part of the Master's programs in Computer Science at Instituto Superior Técnico, for the [Design and Implementation of Distributed Applications](https://fenix.tecnico.ulisboa.pt/cursos/meic-a/disciplina-curricular/1971853845332821) course.
+{: style="text-align: justify;"}

 DADTKV facilitates the management of data objects residing in server memory, allowing concurrent access by transactional programs running on different machines.
+{: style="text-align: justify;"}

+In the consensus layer, the system uses the Paxos algorithm to ensure that all nodes agree on the order of transactions, thereby, guaranteeing data consistency.
 {: style="text-align: justify;"}

 ## 2. Architecture